 Cats are carnivores, which means they need meat in order to survive.
 That doesn’t mean you should give your kitty a raw steak for dinner each night, but you can treat your pet to properly cooked, unseasoned beef, turkey, and chicken.

-You can also rely on snacks specifically designed for cats.
+You can also rely on snacks specifically designed for cats, like the ones by Meat Mates.
 They are usually very nutritious, practical, and available in most stores.

 Meatballs: yes or no?